KateChukwusom/launchSentiment_Analysis/README.md

 ## Pipeline Design Principles
 - Modularity
 Each stage is isolated: downloader, extractor, transformer, loader.

 -- Makes the code easier to maintain and test.
 Rationale: Modularity ensures each stage is independent, testable, and maintainable.

 - Separation of Concerns

 Each module has a single responsibility:

 -- Downloader → download raw .gz files

 -- Extractor → parse and filter relevant data

 -- Transformer → clean and format for database

 -- Loader → write to MSSQL

-Rationale: Clear separation of concerns allows easy updates or replacements for any ETL stage and Clear separation allows re-processing of specific stages without repeating the whole pipeline.
+Rationale: Clear separation of concerns allows easy updates or replacements for any ETL stage and clear separation allows re-processing of specific stages without repeating the whole pipeline.

 - Idempotency
 Downloader checks if the file already exists to prevent re-downloading.

 Rationale: Prevents duplicate entries during retries or re-runs.

 - Single Source of Truth
 All configurable parameters (date, hour, directories, URLs) are stored in settings.py.

 Rationale: Single source of truth ensures consistencyand changes in one place propagate throughout the pipeline.

 - Best Practices
 -- Logging: using Python’s logging module

 -- Error handling: exceptions are caught and logged

 -- Memory efficiency: large .gz files downloaded in chunks

 Rationale: Ensures observability and robustness, and it facilitates troubleshooting

 ## Best Practices Implemented
 Separation of concerns: Each stage is independent.

 Idempotency: Skip duplicate downloads, extracts, or inserts.

 Error handling & logging: Each module logs progress and failures.

 Airflow orchestration: PythonOperator for clear task orchestration.

 LocalExecutor: Simple, reliable execution.

 Modular configuration: All paths, URLs, and database settings in settings.py.